MIS

 Solving Information Challenges

-The MIS prepares students to assess corporate IT needs and evaluate options for systems solutions.
+The MIS program prepares students to assess corporate IT needs and evaluate options for systems solutions.
 They learn how to perform cost-benefit analyses, determine operational impact and lead successful systems deployment.
-Courses are taught by faculty with a broad range of information specializations — from security to database systems required for “large data” applications to website programming — and by adjunct instructors who have experience with corporations such as CACI International Inc., the National Institute of Standards and Technology and Rand Corporation.
+Courses are taught by faculty with a broad range of information specializations — from data science to database systems required for "large data" applications to cybersecurity — and by adjunct instructors who have experience with corporations such as CACI International Inc., the National Institute of Standards and Technology and Rand Corporation.

 Full-Time or Part-Time